-Jill Szoo Wilson is a writer, educator, and theatre artist whose work traces the layered intersections of story and truth, attentive always to the nuances beneath the surface.
-She is especially drawn to the conviction that nothing is ever just one thing, a fascination that shapes her work as a writer, teacher, and communicator.
+Jill Szoo Wilson is a writer, theatre artist, and educator whose work traces the layered intersections of story and truth.
+She is drawn to the conviction that nothing is ever just one thing, and that beneath every surface lies a deeper current waiting to be named.
+This fascination shapes her work across genres and disciplines, where language becomes both instrument and excavation.

-Her perspective has also been shaped by years of travel and collaboration with Holocaust survivor Eva Mozes Kor, experiences that deepened her commitment to truth-telling, moral clarity, and forgiveness.
+Her perspective has been profoundly shaped by years of travel and collaboration with Holocaust survivor Eva Mozes Kor.
+Walking the grounds of Auschwitz, Kraków, Hungary, and Romania alongside Eva deepened Jill’s commitment to moral clarity, truth-telling, and the long, complex work of forgiveness.
+Those experiences continue to inform her writing and her understanding of resilience.

-Whether through poetry, essays, or curriculum, Jill seeks to create work that is reflective, layered, and alive to the fullness of being human.
+Across poetry, essays, curriculum, and performance, Jill seeks to create work that is reflective, intellectually rigorous, and alive to the fullness of being human.
+She writes toward complexity rather than away from it, trusting that paradox often carries more truth than certainty.

 Influences & Inspirations